outdreamer/build-a-cure/docs/specific_problem_analysis/govt/info_problems.md

               - example: "make $1 a month at this price given this customer size, $10 a month at this price, etc"
                 - https://www.wired.com/story/india-smartphones-cheap-data-giving-women-voice/

+      - market for exchanges of variable risk, where certain trade types, investing intents, pricing strategies are allowed, vs an anything-goes exchange that is easily gamed
+         - trades based on logical/factual/intent/incentive analysis foundation, etc
+         - user decision history tracking to avoid hacks

       - info request prediction market
         - customers can commit to need info of a certain type at interval x for n periods in exchange for reduced info price
           - example: